Updated: Oct 1

 - ‘Thank you, that’s great!
 Do you have any feedback?’

-I hadn’t thought this a strange next-breath follow-up, but she laughed and said she knew I’d ask.
+I hadn’t thought this a strange next-breath follow-up, but her laugh suggested this was not the typical reaction she received whilst making these calls...
 Even good news and success leaves much room for improvement, best to get the advice whilst it’s available and improve for next time.

-Applications are open, networking opportunities and meetings with your tutors will be in full swing.
-Don’t hesitate to get in touch and ask people questions, whether your tutors, lawyers, graduate recruitment, or bloggers you come across!
+Applications are open, networking opportunities and meetings with your tutors will be in full swing (even if virtually!).
+Don’t hesitate to get in touch and ask people questions, whether your tutors, lawyers, graduate recruitment, or bloggers you come into contact with!
 Most people will be more than happy to help!
 Good luck!